-- Most researchers accept that neither problem is anywhere near solved. - Underlying problem lies with the complexity of symbol manipulation algorithms in general: many (most) search-based symbol manipulation algorithms of interest are highly intractable. - Because of these problems, some researchers have looked to alternative techniques for building agents; we look at these later.
+- Underlying problem lies with the complexity of symbol manipulation algorithms. - In general many (most) search-based symbol manipulation algorithms of interest are highly intractable. - Hard to find compact representations. - Because of these problems, some researchers have looked to alternative techniques for building agents; we look at these later.

-3.1 Deductive Reasoning Agents
+Deductive Reasoning Agents

-- How can an agent decide what to do using theorem proving? - Basic idea is to use logic to encode a theory stating the best action to perform in any given situation. - Let: - $-\rho$ be this theory (typically a set of rules); - $-\Delta$ be a logical database that describes the current state of the world; - -Ac be the set of actions the agent can perform; - $-\Delta \vdash{\rho} \phi$ mean that φ can be proved from Δ using ρ .
+- How can an agent decide what to do using theorem proving? - Basic idea is to use logic to encode a theory stating the best action to perform in any given situation. - Let: - $-\rho$ be this theory (typically a set of rules); - \triangle be a logical database that describes the current state of the world; - -Ac be the set of actions the agent can perform; - $-\Delta \vdash{\rho} \phi$ mean that φ can be proved from Δ using ρ .